EPCCed/Intro-to-HPC/content/Part4_Computer_Simulations/NextSteps.md

 - Predicting airborne pathogen spread
 - Forecasting the dispersion of volcanic ash and gas
 - Predicting aircraft jet noise
-- Improving cloud modeling for better weather and climate
+- Improving cloud modelling for better weather and climate

 ## Webinars